lsst-dm/dm_dev_guide/development/docs/rst_styleguide.rst

 External Links
 --------------

-Links to external webpages can be made two ways.
+Links to external web pages can be made two ways.
 The first, recommended, way is

 .. code-block:: rst